uclab-potsdam/syllabus-site/data.md

 3 April
 ## Kick-off

-This is an experimental course on the visualization of organizational structures utilizing narration and exploration to encourage reflection and imagination about work and the economy.
+This is a nomadic course about the visualization of organizational structures utilizing narration and exploration to encourage reflection and imagination about work and the economy.

 > It's easier to imagine the end of the world than the end of capitalism.